projf/projf-explore/framebuffers/README.md

 ## Linting

 If you have [Verilator](https://www.veripool.org/wiki/verilator) installed, you can run the linting shell script `lint.sh` to check the designs.
+Learn more from [Verilog Lint with Verilator](https://projectf.io/posts/verilog-lint-with-verilator/).